-- Disney Springs has announced that, in order to keep capacity limited, even if you have an advance dining reservation, you may not be able to get in.
+- Disney Springs has announced that to keep capacity limited, even if you have an advance dining reservation, you may not be able to get in.
 You can read more about Disney Springs’ official statement here.

 - Disney Springs will not be implementing a bag check, but there will be a temperature screening.
-You can read all about Disney Springs Security measures here.
+You can read all about Disney Springs’s Security measures here.

-- Not all of the stores or restaurants will be opened at first.
+- Not all of the stores or restaurants will be open at first.
 However, Inside the Magic does have a complete list of all the restaurants that officially reopened on May 20th as well as all of the retailers and shops.
-Disney owned stores reopened their doors today, May 27.
+Disney-owned stores reopened their doors today, May 27.